Walter Duddins: Young communist

-Duddins was still only 14 in 1917, the year in which he linked up with the Socialist Youth Movement The next year he joined the so-called Spartacus League, founded in 1914 by activist members of the Social Democratic Party (SPD) who had been appalled by the failure of the SPD parliamentary leadership to oppose the launch of the war and their subsequent decision to support funding of the war with the party's parliamentary votes.
-Despite having been regarded as a minority niche band of anti-militarist eccentrics in 1914, by 1918 the slaughter of war and the desperate austerity inflicted on the home front, had led to increasing support for the Spartacus League between 1916 and 1918: at a congress held in Berlin between 30 December 1918 and 2 January 1919 the Spartacists provided the leadership for the founding of the Communist Party of Germany.
-Within less than a month the party's two most high-profile leaders had been murdered.
-The Communist Party, drawing encouragement from popular perceptions of the so-called October Revolution (Note: According to the Gregorian calendar used in western Europe the October Revolution took place in November 1917.
-However, in the Russian empire the Julian calendar was used.
-According to the Julian calendar the October revolution took place in October 1917.) in Petrograd, flourished, however.
-Walter Duddins was a founder member.
-Between 1918 and 1922 he worked as a party youth official in East Prussia.
+Duddins was only 14 years old when in 1917 he joined the Socialist Youth Movement.
+The next year he joined the so-called Spartacus League, founded in 1914 by activist members of the Social Democratic Party of Germany (SPD) who had been appalled by the failure of the SPD parliamentary leadership to oppose the launch of the war and their subsequent decision to support funding of the war with the party's parliamentary votes.
+Despite having been regarded as a minority group of anti-militarist eccentrics in 1914, by 1918 the slaughter of war and the desperate austerity inflicted on the home front had led to increasing support for the Spartacus League between 1916 and 1918.
+At a congress held in Berlin between 30 December 1918 and 2 January 1919 the Spartacists provided the leadership for the founding of the Communist Party of Germany (KPD).
+Duddins was a founding member.
+Within less than a month the party's two most high-profile leaders, Karl Liebknecht and Rosa Luxemburg, had been murdered.
+However, the KPD drew encouragement from the October Revolution (Note: According to the Gregorian calendar used in western Europe the October Revolution took place in November 1917.
+However, in the Russian Empire the Julian calendar was used.
+According to the Julian calendar the October revolution took place in October 1917.) in Russia.
+Between 1918 and 1922 Duddins worked as a party youth official in East Prussia.
 He also served during 1921/22 as a member of the party leadership team ("Bezirksleitung") for the region.

 In 1922, now aged 19 Duddins was appointed regional youth secretary for the Ruhr region.
 In 1923 he was expelled from the party for “alleged [unspecified] irregularities”, however.
 This also meant the loss of his job within the party's national organisation structure.
 At a period of intense internal fractional wrangling over the soul and the future of the recently launched Communist Party, this was not an unusual experience for Communist Party activists.
 He was subsequently rehabilitated.

-Between 1925 and 1933 Walter Duddins lived in Dortmund and (between 1930 and 1932) in Erfurt with Johanna Melzer (1904-1960), who would be commended by admirers after 1945 for having avoided betraying comrades under torture during the Hitler year, despite spending more than ten of those years in a series of prisons.
+Between 1925 and 1933 Walter Duddins lived in Dortmund and (between 1930 and 1932) in Erfurt with Johanna Melzer (1904-1960), who would be commended by admirers after 1945 for having avoided betraying comrades under torture during Nazi rule, despite spending more than ten of those years in a series of prisons.
 Walter Duddins is believed to have died in a Soviet labour camp in 1945.

 Between 1925 and 1932, Duddins lived with fellow activist Johanna Melzer, who later wrote that Duddins had a larger influcence over her political awakening.